LydKo/materials/_posts/2014-04-15-zen-of-ruby.md

 The user should be able to select one item of the menu.

-1. Ask for the user for a selection
+1. Ask for the user for a selection (number)

     `Select a burger >>`

 2. Print out the selected burger

     `Selected burger: Ghetto Burger.
 Plain burger.
 9,50€`
+3. When a number is selected which is not on the list, print an error message:

+    `Dude, this burger was not on the list`